olcf/olcf-user-docs/systems/summit_user_guide.rst

 MPS
 """

-The Multi-Process Service (MPS) enables multiple processes (e.g. MPI ranks) to concurrently share the resources on a single GPU.
-This is accomplished by starting an MPS server process, which funnels the work from multiple CUDA contexts (e.g. from multiple MPI ranks) into a single CUDA context.
+The Multi-Process Service (MPS) enables multiple processes (e.g., MPI ranks) to concurrently share the resources on a single GPU.
+This is accomplished by starting an MPS server process, which funnels the work from multiple CUDA contexts (e.g., from multiple MPI ranks) into a single CUDA context.
 In some cases, this can increase performance due to better utilization of the resources.
 As mentioned in the `Common bsub Options <#common-bsub-options>`__ section above, MPS can be enabled with the ``-alloc_flags "gpumps"`` option to